Last Updated on November 13, 2022

-Prevertebral space may get enlarged due to the pathology of the cervical spine that leads to accumulation of fluid, blood or pus in the space.
+Prevertebral space may get enlarged due to the pathology of the cervical spine that leads to the accumulation of fluid, blood or pus in the space.

 Many a time, enlargement of the space is the finding that raises the doubt about pathology.
 Infections particularly tuberculosis may otherwise not produce much symptoms and suspicion may be raised from the examination of prevertebral space.

-Hematoma accumulation in prevertebral space can lead to its enlargement following an injury to the neck.
+Hematoma accumulation in the prevertebral space can lead to its enlargement following an injury to the neck.
 Tumors and metastases may spread to this space to cause enlargement.

-The conditions that lead to enlargement of prevertebral space and the consequent increase of its width in x-ray are following –
+The conditions that lead to the enlargement of prevertebral space and the consequent increase of its width in x-ray are the following –

 - Trauma of the cervical spine